canonical/launchpad-manual/tutorials/creating-a-rock-build-using-apis.rst

 1. You have ``lp-shell`` installed.
 Can be installed using ``sudo apt-get install lptools``.
 2. You have a Launchpad account.
 3. You have a test project in Launchpad.
 You can create one `here <https://launchpad.net/projects/+new>`_.
 4. You have a repository containing a Rock recipe.
-You can fork the `hellowork-rock <https://launchpad.net/~pelpsi/+git/helloworld-rock>`_ repository.
+You can fork the `helloworld-rock <https://launchpad.net/~pelpsi/+git/helloworld-rock>`_ repository.

 If you want to create a new repository from scratch, you can start from `there <https://documentation.ubuntu.com/rockcraft/en/latest/how-to/get-started>`_.